How to Prepare Files for Graphics Printing

 Raster Graphics

-A grid of pixels — total pixel count determines resolution and max print size.
+A grid of pixels measured in PPI (pixels per inch) for digital files or DPI (dots per inch) for print output — total pixel count determines resolution and maximum print size.

 Strengths